Skip to main content

 The class brings students together while helping them connect with multiple cultures.

-"My grandmother, she actually taught powwow dance when i was really young, but she passed away and so like doing this type of dance really kind of connects with her," Wayne said.
+"My grandmother actually taught powwow dance when I was really young, but she passed away, and so doing this type of dance really kind of connects with her," Wayne said.

 The class is led by students, with instructors from each culture teaching their respective classes.

-"You want people to come to this university and feel loved and feel safe and feel like they belong here, and so places like that and like this class is just a way for them to feel that little, you know, support and love and you know, that they belong here too just as much as everyone else does," Castillo said.
+"You want people to come to this university and feel loved and feel safe and feel like they belong here, and so places like that and like this class are just a way for them to feel that support and love, that they belong here too just as much as everyone else does," Castillo said.